-This was a play with a message, but included 'dances, songs, and interesting characters' which made it 'interesting to perform', despite being, as Safdar described it, 'a very schematic play.'. .
+This was a play with a message, but included 'dances, songs, and interesting characters' which made it 'interesting to perform', despite being, as Safdar described it, 'a very schematic play.'
+As Janam's first major play, it is worth looking at in more detail.
 In terms of storyline, it was set in a 'small rural constituency' during elections.

 The two leading opposing candidates were a capitalist and a big landlord.
 Their campaigns targeted and maligned each other, leaving the people confused as to which of these two should get their vote, given that both were exploiters of the common folk.
-So they decided to field a candidate of their own - a humble cobbler, the lowest of the castes, an 'untouchable.'
+So they decided to field a candidate of their own-a humble cobbler, the lowest of the castes, an 'untouchable.'

 He starts to gain popularity and builds a following, at which the other two, threatened by him, join forces, hire killers, and have him murdered.
 'So the play ends on a note of defeat.
 The people are totally dejected.'
 However, this is where the Brechtian influence makes itself felt.
 The narrator and the counter-narrator, based on the traditional nat/nati or sutradhar figures, intervene to open up alternate viewpoints within the narrative.

 The nat or narrator 'wants to stick to the story and doesn't want to get involved in any controversies' while the counter-narrator, who 'emerges from the people, says, "It's not sufficient to tell the people what happened but also why it happened."
-This is done through song - and later in the play the two narrators 'merge and sing together', ending the play with 'a song to the effect that the struggle continues and that the play only exposes who the enemies are.'
+This is done through song, and later in the play the two narrators 'merge and sing together', ending the play with 'a song to the effect that the struggle continues and that the play only exposes who the enemies are.'

 So Janam was already playing with form, bringing in elements from different kinds of theatre traditions, Indian and western, and learning how to adapt to a variety of audiences.
 They plunged straight into their next play, Bakri, which was also presented in 1974.

-Written by Sarveshwar Dayal Saxena, this play was also directed by Kavita Nagpal . . .
+Written by Sarveshwar Dayal Saxena, this play was also directed by Kavita Nagpal.
+According to Qamar Hashmi, till this point, 'Janam had lacked the confidence to write their own plays ...
+However, with Bakri, things began to change.
+Dialogues were altered, and some scenes were introduced.

+The group gained confidence.'
+She notes that by now several wellestablished Delhi stage actors were associated with Janam, such as Pankaj Kapur, Atiya Bakht, and Anil Chaudhary from NSD.
 This play was also a musical, and it, too, was greeted with critical acclaim.
-Safdar describes its hybrid, experimental form, which seemed to be growing into a Janam signature style:

-'Again the structure fluctuated between a well-made play where realistic scenes alternated with the overall structure of Nautanki, the folk theatre form of Uttar Pradesh and part of Haryana.
+Safdar describes its hybrid, experimental form, which seemed to be growing into a Janam signature style: Again the structure fluctuated between a well-made play where realistic scenes alternated with the overall structure of Nautanki, the folk theatre form of Uttar Pradesh and part of Haryana.
 There was again a nat and a nati and many people who sing and dance.
-There are many caricatures, dialogues that are sung, etc. It was a very interesting attempt at total theatre.'
+There are many caricatures, dialogues that are sung, etc. It was a very interesting attempt at total theatre.

-. . .
+In keeping with their beliefs, they performed it both indoors and in colleges, working class localities, and rural areas.
 They did 50 shows in all, a much higher number than the average Delhi theatre production which ran for two or three nights.
 Safdar feels that 'we were able to do it because we had an audience that existed beyond the theatre halls, in the working class areas, and because we were working hand in hand with the democratic trade union movement.'